Prathamesh-Patil-GitHub/practice-programs/README.md

 - **PRO Data Structures:** Contains Data Structure and Algorithm programs written using C and C++.
 - **PRO Leetcode Solutions:** Contains all leetcode solutions that I've submitted till now.

-Each of these folders contains programs that cover various topics related to the respective programming language.
+Each of these folders contains programs that cover various topics related to the respective programming language and concepts.

 ## Contributing